 Want to learn more about the PPP?
 Check out our PPP Resources Guide for more information on the relief program and how to take out a PPP loan.

 What else do I need to know about the credit?

 The tax credit is not mandatory.
 Eligible employers may opt not to claim the Employee Retention Credit.

 To learn more about the Employee Retention Credit for employers, check out the IRS’s website.

 How to calculate Employee Retention Credit: Examples

-As a reminder, employers can receive a maximum ERC of $14,000 per employee (up to $20,000 in wages per employee for 2021).
+As a reminder, employers can receive a maximum ERC of $7,000 per employee per quarter in 2021.
 Credits are worth 70% of qualifying wages and associated qualified health plan expenses paid to employees.
 Let’s take a look at a few Employee Retention Credit examples.

 Say you have one employee and you pay them $10,000 in qualified wages in Quarter 1 of 2021.
 As an employer, you would get a credit of $7,000 ($10,000 X 70%).

 Now, let’s say you pay your one employee $5,000 in qualified wages and also provide them $1,000 of qualified employee health insurance in one quarter.
 Add your qualified wages and employee health insurance together and multiply the total by 70%.
 Your total credit would equal $4,200 [($5,000 + $1,000) X 70%].